 This versatile mushroom can be enjoyed fermented, extracted, or cooked.
 Lion’s Mane’s taste is often compared to seafood like crab or lobster, and it is frequently used as a vegetarian meat replacement in China and other parts of the world.
 Lion’s Mane extracts are used in a wide variety of health supplements.

-Today, Lion’s Mane is found and sourced all over North America, Europe, and Asia, with different cultures using it in a variety of ways.
-It grows in the summer on hardwood and is often found on American beech trees.
+Today, Lion’s Mane mushrooms grow all over North America, Europe, and Asia, with different cultures using it in a variety of ways.
+You will find Lion’s Mane mushrooms growing in the summer on hardwood and American beech trees.
 Research is linking Lion’s Mane mushrooms to a wide variety of mental and physical health benefits, leading to a rise in popularity for this fungus.

-Lion’s Mane is characterized as a functional mushroom for its vast array of potential health benefits.
+Lion’s Mane mushrooms are characterized as functional mushrooms for their vast array of potential health benefits.
 Some other well-known varieties of functional mushrooms include Reishi, Chaga, Turkey Tail, Cordyceps, Maitake, and Shiitake.

-Lion’s Mane is rising through the ranks of its peers because of its wide range of benefits, including supporting a healthy inflammation response and boosting brain function, which makes it a very attractive option for those looking to add a mushroom supplement as part of a healthy lifestyle.
+Lion’s Mane mushrooms are rising through the ranks of their peers because of their wide range of health benefits, including supporting a healthy inflammation response and boosting brain function, which makes it a very attractive option for those looking to add a mushroom supplement as part of a healthy lifestyle.

 Any substance or supplement that can enhance brain performance can be classified as a nootropic.
 “Nootropic” is a word that has come into popular parlance in recent years as the supplement industry has increased its focus on identifying natural and synthetic substances that can be taken orally for improving memory, focus, and cognition.
 However, even a simple and widely used substance such as caffeine can be considered a nootropic, because it boosts brain function.

 Lion’s Mane has a long history of being used as a brain-boosting supplement.
-Chinese Buddhist monks used Lion’s Mane powder in their tea, claiming it helped them focus in their meditation and increase overall brain power (23).
+Chinese Buddhist monks took to consuming Lion’s Mane powder in their tea, claiming it helped them focus in their meditation and increase overall brain power [23].
 Modern science has set out to examine the validity of these claims and is finding promising results.

 Every time you speak or make a movement or recall someone’s name, nerve impulses are transmitted lightning-fast through a long line of neurons.
 You may remember from biology class that these neurons have gaps between them and that the gaps are called synapses.
 For impulses to travel easily through the synaptic gap from one neuron to another, their path needs to be free and clear.